numericalalgorithmsgroup/NAGPythonExamples/README.md

 ```
 # This will launch a license request GUI on windows
-# On Mac and Linux, it gives the information you need to send to support@nag.co.uk in order to request a trial license
+# On Mac and Linux, it gives the information you need to send to support@nag.co.uk to request a trial license
 python -m naginterfaces.kusari
 ```